-In the context of Subpart A paragraph d(1) exemptions, commonly accepted educational settings include but are not limited to K-12 schools, college classrooms, after-school programs, preschools, vocational schools, alternative education programs, and other sites where educational activities regularly occur.
+In the context of Category A exemptions, commonly accepted educational settings include but are not limited to K-12 schools, college classrooms, after-school programs, preschools, vocational schools, alternative education programs, and other sites where educational activities regularly occur.

 What is a normal educational practice?